INTD-133 British Theatre

 Explores the theory and practice of performance appraisal and performance-based pay.
 Performance appraisal topics include appraisal instruments, sources of appraisal, increasing appraisal accuracy, and conducting appraisal interviews.
 Performance-based pay topics include traditional merit pay, as well as incentive plans, gain sharing, and profit sharing.
 Students are required to apply concepts and techniques discussed in class within several assignments and/or exercises.
 Prerequisite: MGMT-361 or permission of instructor.

 Develops skills in negotiation, joint decision making and joint problem solving through analysis of the negotiating process, frequent negotiation exercises, case analyses and interaction with professional negotiators.
-Prerequisite: junior standing or permission of instructor.
+Prerequisite: junior standing or instructor's permission.

 MGMT-467 Topics in Management

 Explores topics of current importance and interest in management.
-Prerequisites: MGMT-360 and junior standing or permission of the instructor.
+Prerequisites: MGMT-360 and junior standing or instructor's permission.

 MGMT-468 Women in Organizations